pretix/pretix/doc/user/events/email.rst

     If you want, you can configure an email that will be send out a number of days before your event to remind attendees to download their tickets.
 The e-mail should include a link to the ticket download.
 This e-mail will only ever be sent if you specify a number of days.

+Order approval process
+    If you configure one of your products to "require approval", orders of that product will not immediately be confirmed but only after you approved them manually.
+In this case, the following e-mail templates will be sent out.

+    Received order
+        After an order has been received, this e-mail will be sent automatically instead of the "order placed" e-mail from above.

+    Approved order
+        This e-mail will be sent after you manually approved an order.
+This should include instructions to pay for the order, which is why this will only be used for a paid order.
+For a free order, the "free order" e-mail from above will be sent.

+    Denied order
+        This e-mail will be sent out to customers when their order has been denied.

 SMTP settings
 -------------